hbgit/hbgit.github.io/_posts/2020-07-08-crucible-install.md

 Submodule path 'dependencies/jvm-parser': checked out '5368a84117dc28e0002003e8d8a491dd8756b421'
 ```

-- Update the haskell packages and build the Crucible packages.
+- Update the Haskell packages and build the Crucible packages.
 ```console
 root@a3cbc72a4874:/# cabal update
 root@a3cbc72a4874:/# cabal new-configure